StewartLynch/APIKeyObfuscation/README.md

 ## Exclude the ObfuscationLiterals.swift file from source control

 The final step is to exclude the ObfuscationLiterals.swift file from source control.
-In the video, at this pooint [16:10](https://www.youtube.com/watch?v=FfXK0IrX0p0&t=970s) Excluding the YAML file from Source Control
+In the video, at this point

+[16:10](https://www.youtube.com/watch?v=FfXK0IrX0p0&t=970s) Excluding the YAML file from Source Control

 How to exclude the YAML file from Source Control.
 The process is identical, except that now, you will be excluding the ObfuscationLiterals.swift file rather than the **confidential.yml** file.